Digital-Defiance/Digital-Defiance/Bylaws.md

 A quorum shall consist of a minimum of a simple majority of the members in Good Standing.

 ### Section 7.
+Acceptable Use

+- All use of Guild Resources must be in the service of creating Open Source Software.
+- Guild Resources may not be used to create a for-profit project or organization.
+Guild Email may not be used in the service of a for-profit endeavor.
+- All Members using Guild Resources submit a Yearly Accountability Statement/Project Portfolio.
+- Guild Resources must only be requested with a specific need or goal in mind.
+- Members shall not claim to be employees.
+This Guild has no employees, other than possibly the Board at a later date.

+### Section 8.
 Termination

-Membership may be terminated by the Board of Directors for failure to pay dues, violation of the organization’s bylaws, or for any other reason deemed appropriate by the Board.
+Membership may be terminated by the Board of Directors for failure to pay dues, violation of the organization’s bylaws, including Section 7 Acceptable Use, or for any other reason deemed appropriate by the Board.

+Members may likewise have motions to be disbarred by a simple majority of any officially and properly announced meeting with at least 2/3 of the members in good standing present, or a 2/3 majority by the Board if all are present.

 ## Article IV: Board of Directors